WEBAIM’S SURVEY: HEADINGS MATTER TO USERS OF ASSISTIVE TECHNOLOGIES

 Once those who depend on assistive technology have access to PDF/UA conforming files, PDF/UA conforming reader software and PDF/UA conforming AT they are entitled to a few guarantees.
-PDF/UA conformance represents as assertion of accessibility by the document’s author.
+PDF/UA conformance represents as an assertion of accessibility by the document’s author.
 Those with PDF/UA-conforming assistive technology reading PDF/UA documents and forms may expect:

 - That images include proper alternative text.

-- That documents are genuinely navigable using heading levels, if headings are present.
+- That documents are genuinely navigable using heading levels if headings are present.

 - That any complex tables present will be fully and completely marked-up.